 Caramel Sauce for Bread Pudding

 You haven’t tried bread pudding until you’ve tried this bread pudding caramel sauce!
 It’s the best part of the whole dish and is seriously so delicious.
 It’s sweet, buttery, and has just the right amount of vanilla and caramel flavor.
 It reminds me of my favorite buttermilk syrup, but with a caramel twist.

 This caramel sauce is the perfect finishing touch to bread pudding and is easily whipped up on the stove in just 10 minutes.
 You only need 5 ingredients to make it, 3 of which you will already have on hand to make the bread portion of the dessert.

-Not only does this sauce taste delicious with bread pudding, but it can also be served with overnight French toast, pancakes, monkey bread, and even a bowl of vanilla ice cream.
+Not only does this sauce taste delicious with bread pudding, but it can also be served with overnight French toast, buttermilk pancakes, caramel apple monkey bread, and even a bowl of vanilla ice cream.
 Or if you’re like me, a spoonful or two of the plain sauce never hurt anybody!